 - Student Grading Policy (PS-44)

 You can cheer your student on by doing the following:

 - Check in.
 You may think that no news is good news, but that may not be the case with your student.
-Checking in with them to see how they are doing, will open the lines of communication to help them get the help they need.
+Checking in with them will open the lines of communication to help them get the help they need.
 Ask questions about your tiger's semester, classes and professors.